meooow25/haccepted/README.md

 conflicted about the style that should be used in this library.
 Should the library as fast as possible but boring, using ST everywhere?
 Should it be as functional as possible, even at the cost of speed?
 I feel the answer is somewhere in the middle, for now.
-So here are some loose rules to follow.
+So here are some loose rules I follow.
 - Functional style is preferred.
-- If the functional style leads to worse complexity of an algorithm, ST is used.
+- If functional style worsens the time complexity of an algorithm, ST is used.
 - Data structures are usually functional, making them persistent.
 - If an algorithm is simpler or a lot faster in the constant factor to implement in ST, ST is used.